astampoulis/makam-paper-funpearl/makamcode/06-veriml-light.md

 STUDENT.
 Exactly.
 We'd like our object language to be a formal logic, so our language will be similar to Beluga \citep{pientka2010beluga} or VeriML
 \citep{stampoulis2013veriml}.
-We'll have to be able to pattern match over the terms of the object language, too, so they are runtime entities too....
+We'll have to be able to pattern match over the terms of the object language, too, so they are runtime entities....
 But we don't need to do all of that, let's just do a basic version for now, and I can do the rest on my own.

 ADVISOR.
 Sounds good.
 So, I think the fragment we should do is this: we will have